tsmckinney/tender/README.md

 ## Thanks:
 * To rxi for Classic
-* To Monogame Mastery (a book from Apress) for giving me a nice little roadmap for this engine
+* To Monogame Mastery (a book from Apress) for helping me out a little with this engine